NashWellington/NNES/compatibility.md

 * CPU read from unmapped address $58A9 (intentional?)

 ## The Legend of Zelda
-* Missing/corrupted sprites for selecting save file, text, etc.
+* Missing/corrupted sprites for selecting text, etc.
 * No sound when Link gets hit (probably DMC)

 ## Mega Man